 When it comes to legacy applications, “to containerize or not to containerize” – that is the question!

-It is no secret that containers have entered mainstream and are here to stay.
+It is no secret that containers and containerization have entered the mainstream and are here to stay.
 Every IT organization is exploring the use of containers.
 It is easy to make the case for using containers for new applications, especially the ones designed with a microservices style architecture.
 The benefits of containerizing microservices applications are immediate and well understood.
 But what about the hundreds or sometimes thousands of applications that enterprise IT teams are already supporting.
 Shouldn’t they get some ‘container’ love?
 Can ‘containerizing’ these applications ‘modernize’ them, extending their useful life?
+What are the advantages of containerization for these legacy apps?
 If your applications are running fine, does it even make sense to bother containerizing them all?

 Well, the answer is: it depends!